Snitkin-Lab-Umich/funQCD/README.md

 This pipeline performs the following steps:

 * [Fastqc](https://github.com/s-andrews/FastQC) is used to generate HTML reports to asses quality of sequencing reads before and after trimming reads.
+* [QUAST](https://quast.sourceforge.net/) is used for quality assesment of the assembly.
 * [Trimmomatic](https://github.com/usadellab/Trimmomatic) is used to trim and filter low-quality bases and adapter sequences from raw FASTQ reads.
 * [fastq-scan](https://github.com/rpetit3/fastq-scan) is used to estimate genome coverage of FASTQ files.
 * [SPAdes](https://github.com/ablab/spades) is used to assemble trimmed reads into contigs.